Twitch will now give Prime users free games each month

-Here are some real things people said about brain preservation startup Nectome

-A bit of fun news for Amazon/Twitch Prime users: you’re going to get some free games each month.
+A bit of fun news for Amazon / Twitch Prime users: you’re going to get some free games each month.

 Twitch has just announced Free Games With Prime, a program in a similar vein as Microsoft’s Games with Gold on Xbox Live, or Sony’s offerings alongside PlayStation Plus.